-How Can LIFO Training help my business?
+How Can LIFO Training help with my business?

 LIFO training is very helpful in improving the quality of interpersonal relationships with people that you deal with in business.
 Here is a great example of the financial implications of applying this practical and insightful business tool:

 Charlie, the consummate “people orientated salesman”, prided himself on the way in which he was able to get along with “everyone”.
 He was friendly, personal, good humoured, aware of others feelings, inclusive of people that looked left out, and always careful to make sure that everyone felt as though their opinions were heard.
 He was great at building relationships, because, after all, “that’s what sales is all about”.
 He didn’t weigh himself down too much with the solid details of the subject matter – he had a great relationship with everyone in the office and whenever called upon to produce detail, he simply wheeled in the right person who did know.